vcardui/AutomatedJobSearchingLinkedIn/README.md

-# automatedJobSearchingLinkedIn
-Python project for searching for job openings on LinkedIn and email me a summary

 # 💼 **Automated Job Searching on LinkedIn**

 Python project for searching for job openings on LinkedIn and email me a summary